-- Maximum and Minimum Size: Defines the maximum and minimum width of the stroke. - Smoothing: Defines the number of control points added to the centre line.
+- MaximumSize: Defines the width of the stroke. - Smoothing: Defines the number of control points added to the centre line.
+The fewer the control points the smoother (but less faithful) the line.

 You can adjust the start, end, and joint style of a selected pencil line.